-There are currently no tickets available for this show.
-Please call MetroTix at 314.534.1111 in case more tickets become available.
+There are currently no tickets available.
+Please contact MetroTix at 314-534-1111 to check if any additional seats become available.

 It was on the 2nd of February 1968 at the world-famous Marquee Club in Wardour Street that Jethro Tull first performed under that name.
 The group would go on to become one of the most successful and enduring bands of their era, selling over 60 million albums worldwide and entering the cultural collective consciousness along the way.